agurvich/ahf_wrapper/README.md

 ### Troubleshooting ###
 If the pipeline fails, the most common issue is a corrupted snapshot, so check the raw data.
 Many snapshots directories often contain hidden files (e.g. `.snapshot_014.1.hdf5.aKDJLd`), which can often also cause problems.
 The pipeline can also run out of memory if you have too many processes running at once, try reducing n_proc and restarting.

+Another common problem are unbalanced snapshot sizes.
+For example, the original snapshot output by the simulation can sometimes produce sub-snapshots >15GB in size.
+This *will* break the pipeline.
+To get around this, I've written a function that takes the original hdf5 files, loads the snapshot, then saves the data in snapshots with an even file size.
+This function is part of galaxy_diver, in particular it is `galaxy_diver.utils.hdf5_wrapper.copy_snapshot()`.

 ### Who do I talk to? ###

 Contact Zach Hafen (zachary.h.hafen@gmail.com) with any questions or problems.